- Columbia Public Schools

 As we begin official CPS sesquicentennial celebrations in January 2023, we will reflect on where we began, celebrate how far we’ve come, and look to our future in this special CPSTV segment.

-Be sure to check out the next segment on February 10!
+Be sure to check out the next segment in May!

 History of the Columbia Public School District